 I am always grateful that I take time to Remember 9/11 with my students.
 They walk away having a bit more of an understanding of that day!
 Thank you military, firefighters, police officers, safety officials, and all those lost and impacted everywhere!
 We will never forget you!

-If you are looking for an age-appropriate tool to share with your students, you can grab the resource here…
+If you are looking for an age-appropriate lesson plan share with middle school students, you can grab my reader’s theater toolkit here…